You should add salt to your water softener every 4 – 8 weeks or whenever there’s low salt level in the brine tank.

 When Should I Add Salt to My Water Softener?

-The optimal salt level is the halfway mark for the brine tank, so if your salt level is below half full, then it is time to add more salt.
+Most brine tanks have a fill line that indicates whether the salt level is too low.
+The fill line is typically at the one-quarter mark of the brine tank, so if your salt level is below one-quarter of the tank, then it’s time to add more salt.

 What Are Signs That Water Softener Is Running Out of Salt?

 Sudden signs of hard water will indicate that your water softener is running out of salt, be it in the form of stains left by water on glassware and kitchenware, faded clothes from the washer, or unusually dry skin and hair after you get out of the shower.

 Without a proper salt solution, the water softening system won’t be able to clean or recharge itself, so you’ll start experiencing the effects of hard water.
 If you ignore them for a while, the effects will progress to mineral buildup in the pipes and eventually cause low water pressure, clogged drains, or streaky white stains in your tub or sink.

 In addition to low salt levels, you should also check for salt bridges.
 A salt bridge is a mass of salt that’s clumped together and hovers over an air bubble, so it can look like your tank is half full when it’s time to add more salt.
 This can prevent the system from preparing a solution with the adequate brine level (a salt-to-water ratio that’s compatible with the softening unit and appropriate for the level of water hardness) to regenerate itself.